lyqf/codex-1up/README.md

 - Open a new terminal session (or source your shell rc)
 - Run `codex` to sign in and start using the agent! 🎉

+> **⚠️ Security Warning:** `codex-1up` helps you set up Codex CLI, but **use caution with the `yolo` profile**.
+The `yolo` profile grants full system access and can modify any file on your computer.
+If you're unsure what you're doing, use the default `balanced` profile or the standard Codex install.
+Always review changes before approving them.

 ### What gets installed

 | Component                 | Why it matters                                                                          |